jostylr/literate-programming/lpev.md

 The first Hblock is stored under the name firstHblock.
 It contains whatever happens before the first heading.

+//!!
 We attach a lot of functionality to a doc via the prototype.

+The Doc should be constructed before

 [](# "js")